 Amorphous silicon solar cells

 Solar cells fabricated from these films show open circuit voltages of up to 400 mV but current densities are low.
-This is attributed to a low hydrogen content in the films.
-Physical and chemical characterization techniques have been used to identify the limiting factors in the performance of these devices.
-Further research is proposed to improve the efficiency of the photovoltaic devices.
+This has been attributed to a low hydrogen content in the films.

 |Murdoch Affiliation:||School of Mathematical and Physical Sciences|